|

 BODY FOSSILS

-This series is part of the project, Body Fossils, a regular shared-studio-practice-at-a-distance, over at STUDIES FOR.
+This work is part of the project, Body Fossils, a regular shared-studio-practice-at-a-distance, over at STUDIES FOR.
 As a small group of international artists that meet up regularly (because it feels really good to work alongside one another), this year we chose the theme of Body Fossils to focus on deep time, interbeing, and impermanence.
-We’re into the idea of the physical remains (hard parts) of organisms (bones, teeth, shells, wood) as distinguished from trace fossils, like footprints.

 Similar Posts